vbhatt-cs/csim/README.md

 - P_*        sample player
 - Unit*      unit types
-- Quadtree.h for faster attack / visibility test in sparse worlds (currently only used in P_*, can be switched on/off there) -Gfx.*      displays world, is a WorldListener
+- Quadtree.h for faster attack / visibility test in sparse worlds (currently only used in P_* , can be switched on/off there)
+- Gfx.*      displays world, is a WorldListener

 doc/
 - documentation